ayshaw/Dog-Breed-Project/docs/EDA.md

 This function set the input mean to 0 over the dataset, normalized the data by dividing by the input std, has a 20° range for random rotations, specified a range of 20% of the pixels to be shifted by width and by height, and allows inputs to be randomly flipped horizontally.

 ## Final Data Used
-After the EDA results it was concluded that data augmentation would not be used for the models.
+After the EDA results it was concluded that data augmentation would not be used for the models because we would reach the RAM storage limits.
+One way we could've avoided this issue was to couple the ImageDataGenerator with a flow_from_directory such that the images would not be stored within RAM.